rrcook/headline_maker/README.md

 - All options except `--help` have sensible defaults.
 - Debug options do not have short aliases.
-- If `--debuginput` is specified, the feed style is overridden to use `DebugFeed`.
+- If `--debuginput` is specified, the feed style is overridden to use `DebugFeed`, which just reads in the files from the debuginput directory.